Markxy/rmsnormalize/README.md

   - `.\rms_normalize.exe -silence_dbfs -50 .\trial_1.wav .\trial_2.wav .\trial_3.wav`

 # Building the executables
+You will need to have all of the libraries (argparse, numpy, pydub) which the program uses installed and in your python libs.

-Just run the corresponding shell executable in the `rmsnormalize` folder.
+To build the executables, run the corresponding shell executable in the `rmsnormalize` folder.

 This will run pyinstaller with options defined in the shell scripts and output an executable in the `dist` folder.
 ## On Windows